vseryakov/backendjs/README.md

 - `bkjs start` - this command is supposed to be run at the server startup as a service, it runs in the backgroud and the monitors all tasks, the env variable `BKJS_SERVER` can be set in the profile to one of the `master or monitor` to define which run mode to use, default mode is monitor
-- `bkjs run-monitor` - this command is supposed to be run at the server startup, it runs in the backgroud and the monitors all processes, the command line parameters are: `-daemon -monitor -master -syslog`
+- `bkjs monitor` - this command is supposed to be run at the server startup, it runs in the backgroud and the monitors all processes, the command line parameters are: `-daemon -monitor -master -syslog`
-- `bkjs run-master` - this command is supposed to be run at the server startup, it runs in the backgroud and the monitors all processes, the command line parameters are: `-daemon -monitor -master -syslog`
+- `bkjs master` - this command is supposed to be run at the server startup, it runs in the backgroud and the monitors all processes, the command line parameters are: `-daemon -monitor -master -syslog`
-- `bkjs run-watcher` - runs the master and Web server in wather mode checking all source files for changes, this is the common command to be used in development, it passes the command line switches: `-watch -master`
+- `bkjs watch` - runs the master and Web server in wather mode checking all source files for changes, this is the common command to be used in development, it passes the command line switches: `-watch -master`
+- `bkjs web` - this command runs just web server process.
 - `bkjs run` - this command runs without other parameters, all aditional parameters can be added in the command line, this command is a barebone helper to be used with any other custom settings.
-- `bkjs run-shell` or `bksh` - start backendjs shell, no API or Web server is initialized, only the database pools
+- `bkjs shell` or `bksh` - start backendjs shell, no API or Web server is initialized, only the database pools

 # Application structure